Nuitka/Nuitka-website/doc/doc/commercial.rst

  Delivery
 **********

 #.
-Pay via Stripe or Crypto currency and have that confirmed
+Pay via Stripe and have that confirmed
 #.
 You get access to the private GitHub repo ``Nuitka-commercial`` which
    contains Nuitka plus commercial only parts.
 #.
 Optionally given more users in your GitHub organization access via